 Andrew Schilling Quoted in Compliance Week Article, "Old Law, New Relevance for Financial Crisis Cases"

 Andrew Schilling was quoted in Jaclyn Jaeger's Compliance Week article, "Old Law, New Relevance for Financial Crisis Cases," on April 2, 2013.
-Where the government lacks overwhelming evidence to pursue a criminal enforcement action—which has been a major sticking point in many financial...In The News
+Where the government lacks overwhelming evidence to pursue a criminal enforcement action—which has been a major sticking point in many financial crisis-...In The News

 Andrew Schilling was quoted in Joe Palazzolo's Wall Street Journal article, " Back from the Dead: A Law Called FIRREA," on February 5, 2013.
 The Financial Institutions Reform Recovery and Enforcement Act, a 1989 law passed in the wake of the savings-and-loan crisis, is fashionable among Justice...In The News